DAVID J. WILLIS ATTORNEY

 Fair Debt Collection Practices Act

-The Fair Debt Collection Practices Act (15 U.S.C.
-1601 et seq.) requires that a borrower be given 30 days to request and obtain verification of the debt.
-The lender may give notice of default, accelerate the debt, and even post the property for foreclosure in less time, but the foreclosure sale itself should not be conducted until the 30-day debt verification period has expired.
+The Fair Debt Collection Practices Act (15 U.S.C. §§ 1601 et seq.) requires that a borrower be given 30 days to request and obtain verification of the debt.
+The lender may give notice of default, accelerate the debt, and even post for foreclosure in less time, but the foreclosure sale itself should not be conducted until the 30-day debt verification period has expired.

-There is also an equivalent state statute (the “Texas Debt Collection Practices Act”) contained in Texas Finance Code Chapter 392.
+There is also an equivalent state statute (the Texas Debt Collection Practices Act) contained in Finance Code chapter 392.
 Failure to provide verification of the debt when the borrower has requested it in writing has serious penalties under both laws.

-Due Diligence by the Lender
+Due Diligence by the Investor Prior to Foreclosure

-Conduct of Sale
+Conduct of the Sale

-There is no standard or required script for a trustee to follow in auctioning property; however, the trustee has a duty to conduct the sale fairly and impartially and to not discourage bidding in any way (this can result in “chilled bidding,” which is a defect).
-A trustee may set reasonable conditions for conducting the foreclosure sale and may set the terms of payment (e.g., by cash or cashiers check).
+There is no standard or required script for a trustee to follow in auctioning property, although trustees usually recite the details of the note and lien, the fact that the note went into default, proper notice was given, the note was subsequently accelerated, and the property is now for sale to the highest cash bidder.
+The trustee has a duty to conduct the sale fairly and impartially and to not discourage bidding in any way (this can result in “chilled bidding,” which is a defect).
+A trustee may set reasonable conditions for conducting the foreclosure sale and may set the terms of payment (e.g., by cash or cashier’s check).
 However, these conditions and terms must be stated prior to the opening of bidding for the first sale of the day held by that trustee.